ackinacki/ackinacki/README.md

 *A guide for Proxy IP migration will be added soon.*

-🚨 **Important:**
-If BK did not submit an application to continue staking, they can rejoin the network only from Epoch 12.
-(The duration of one Epoch is 259,200 blocks ≈ 24 hours.)

-# (Next Phase) Joining the Acki Nacki Network After Launch
+# (Current Phase) Joining the Acki Nacki Network After Launch

 In this phase, BK nodes that did not participate in the previous network launch phase will be able to join.